 What is Destiny 2?
 Destiny 2 will follow on as a direct sequel from the original Destiny.
 A Cabal attack on the Last City by the new leader Ghaul has left everything in ruins, forcing the Guardians to take up yet an even more dire fight for survival.
 According to developers, the sequel will be more of everything that hardcore fans loved about the first game while also being more accessible to new players.
 Among the new content are raids, cooperative strikes, Nightfall strikes, weapons, planets, additional Guardian subclasses, and multiplayer options.

 Will our Guardians carry over to Destiny 2?
 Any quantifiable progress players made with their Guardians will be reset in Destiny 2.
-Assuming players beat the campaign and reached level 20 with their characters in the original Destiny, cosmetic choices will carry.
-Weapons and gear, however, will be stripped away, which the narrative attributes to the attack on the Last City destroying it all.
+Assuming players beat the campaign and reached level 20 with their characters in the original Destiny, the character you designed will carry over.
+One catch, however, is that you’ll be locked into your look permanently, as imported Guardians won’t be able to change their appearance once in Destiny 2.
+Additionally, any weapons and gear will be stripped away, which the narrative attributes to the attack on the Last City destroying it all.

 How are classes and subclasses different in Destiny 2?
 The first official gameplay video reveals players will have to start fresh with their Guardians in Destiny 2, but there are now new subclasses for each type to grow, with a focus on strategic teamwork in PvP and PvE.
 The Titan Sentinel summons a Captain America-like shield for throwing or bashing, the Warlock Dawnblade summons a flaming sword that can rain energy down on enemies, and the Hunter Arcstrider uses a staff with elemental abilities.
 Returning subclass abilities will be given a sleek new tree system menu to streamline upgrades like the Titan’s Fist of Havoc, the Hunter’s Golden Gun, and the Warlock’s Nova Bomb.
 Classes will also have a set of abilities to further improve on battle mechanics, including the Hunter Gunslinger’s Marksman Dodge and Gambler’s Dodge, which may be locked to specific subclasses.